takkt-ag/checkmate/README.md

       --secret <SECRET>
           The secret to use for authentication.

-          You should preferably provide this through the environment variable `CHECKMATE_SECRET`.
+          You should preferably provide this through the environment variable `CHECKMATE_CHECKMK_SECRET`.

           [env: CHECKMATE_CHECKMK_SECRET=]